Exploded Manifolds: Introduction

 For example, applying the explosion functor to a normal crossings degeneration gives a smooth family of exploded manifolds.
 As shown in \cite{egw}, holomorphic curve invariants such as Gromov-Witten invariants do not change in connected families of exploded manifolds, so the Gromov-Witten invariants can be computed in any fiber of the resulting family.
 In particular, suppose that a normal crossing degeneration has a singular fiber which is a union of pieces $X_{i}$.
 The Gromov-Witten invariants of a smooth fiber can then be computed using the Gromov-Witten invariants of an exploded manifold $\ex X$ corresponding to this singular fiber, the computation of which involves tropical curve counts in the tropical part of $\ex X$ coupled with relative Gromov-Witten invariants of the pieces $X_{i}$.
 If these pieces are simple, then this can simplify the computation of Gromov-Witten invariants considerably.

 As a concrete example, consider the $3$ complex dimensional toric manifold with moment map the polytope defined by the equations

 The corresponding toric fan is dual to the above polytope, and has edges which are the span of the vectors $(1,0,0)$, $(0,1,0)$, $(-1,-1,0)$, $(-1,-1,1)$, $(0,-1,1)$ and $(0,0,1)$.
-The corresponding toric manifold can be considered as a partial compactification of $(\mathbb C^{*})^{3}$ where the following sets of functions extend to $\mathbb C^{3}$ coordinate charts (Each of these coordinate charts corresponds to a vertex in the above polytope, and each coordinate function above corresponds to a face.)
+The corresponding toric manifold can be considered as a partial compactification of $(\mathbb C^{*})^{3}$ where the coordinates $z_{1}, z_{2},$ and $z_{3}$ correspond to projection of the above fan onto the first, second and third components respectively.

 Consider the map $z_{3}$ from our toric manifold to $\mathbb C$.
 This map $z_{3}$ can be considered as a normal crossing degeneration.
 The fiber over any point in $\mathbb C-0$ is equal to $\mathbb CP^{2}$, but the fiber over $0$ is singular, and consists of the three toric boundary divisors corresponding to the top faces of the above polytope.
 (Each is isomorphic to $\mathbb CP^{2}$ blown up at one point.)
 Consider this toric manifold as a complex manifold with transversely intersecting complex submanifolds given by the toric boundary divisors of the top faces $x_3=0$, $x_{3}=x_{1}+x_{2}$ and $x_{3}=x_{2}$, and call the corresponding exploded manifold $\ex X$.
 Similarly, we can consider $\mathbb C$ as a complex manifold with the divisor $0$.
 The explosion of the map $z_{3}$ is a smooth family of exploded manifolds

 The tropical part of $\ex X$ can be identified with the positive span of $(-1,-1,1)$, $(0,-1,1)$ and $(0,0,1)$, and the tropical part of $\expl z_{3}$ can be identified with projection to the third coordinate.